wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 length: 6 -> 1.2 km x 600m, the error delta distance is 500 meters. length 8 -> the error delta distance is only 7 meters.
 8 bytes.

-### Use GeoHash
+Radius -> GeoHash length

+0.5 km -> 6

+2 km -> 5

+5 km -> 4

+Steps of using GeoHash:

-Calculate a user's GeoHash string based on his/her geo location (latitude and longitude).
+* Calculate a user's GeoHash string based on his/her geo location (latitude and longitude).

+* Find the corresponding GeoHash grid which matches the user.
+Filter the locations in this grid and return.

-If the grids are too small, we could search too many number of grids.
+If the size of grid is too small, we could search too many number of grids.
 If the grids are too big, the search result could contain those unnecessary far-away locations.
 Usually we search for up to nine (9) grids in total OR also we can include some neighbor grids, e.g. GeoHash6 >= "bc1234" and GeoHash6 <= "bc123s".

+**Note**:

+There are boundary issues/corner cases in using GeoHash: Two places can be very close but they have different GeoHash prefix name.

+### Google S2

+It is still an in-memory solution.
+It maps a sphere to a ID index based on the Hilbert curve (a space-filling curve).

+S2 is great for geofencing because it can cover arbitrary areas with varying levels.

+Conclusion: GeoHash and QuadTree are preferred.

 ## Data Partition

+There are two tables: Business Table and Geo-spatial Index Table.

+### Business Table

+For Business Table, we simply do sharding based on Business ID base on the three options as below.

-### 1. By region or zip-code
+1.By region or zip-code

 Cons: